grantramsey/grantramsey.github.io/source/research.html.md

 # The Evolution Working Group

-I run an interdisciplinary working group that discusses and critiques recent works on (or in some way related to) evolution.
-We occasionally publish reviews of the books that we discuss.
+While at Notre Dame, I ran an interdisciplinary working group that discussed and critiqued recent works on (or in some way related to) evolution.
+We occasionally published reviews of the books that we discussed.

 ## Related publications: